BeboFekry/I-Care-Smart-Doctor/README.md

 ![Scan Work Flow](media/Fractures.jpeg)

 Can to detect bones fraction from x-rays and diagnosis their 10 types as 'Avulsion fracture', 'Comminuted fracture', 'Compression-Crush fracture', 'Fracture Dislocation', 'Greenstick fracture', 'Hairline Fracture', 'Impacted fracture', 'Intra-articular fracture', 'Longitudinal fracture', 'Oblique fracture', 'Pathological fracture', and 'Spiral Fracture'

+**Methodology:** Developed two models the first one is a binary-classification CNN model VGG16 architecture for the X-ray Bone Fraction Evaluation with classes (Fractiored and Not Fractured) with 1 neuron in the output layers and activation function Sigmoid. and the second one for multi-class classification CNN model VGG16 architecture for the X-ray Bone Fraction Type Detection with 10 classes with 10 neurons in the output layers and activation function Softmax.

 ---